denten-books/plain-text/2-surface.md

 relation between elements could be preserved.
-The 1968 patent for "Data Reading, Recording, and Positioning System" describes a method for arranging information on such a card "recording and playback system which accurately positions each character recorded relative to each previous character recorded [@clancy_data_1970, 1].
+The 1968 patent for "Data Reading, Recording, and Positioning System" describes a method for arranging information on such a card "recording and playback system which accurately positions each character recorded relative to each previous character recorded" [@clancy_data_1970, 1].
 In 1969 IBM introduced magnetic card storage units into its Selectric Composer line of word processors.
 Fredrick May, whose name often appears on word processing related patents form this period, would later reflect on magnetic cards, writing that a "major reason for the choice of a magnetic card for the recording of medium was the simple relationship that could be maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
 The card could be thought of as a miniature page, making the magnetic card a "unit of record of storage of a typed page" [@may_ibm_1981, 743].

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
 "A simple relationship could be maintained between a typed page and a recorded card" [@may_ibm_1981, 744].
 Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

-Despite these improvements, the card remained an opaque slate.
-Speaking at the 1967 symposium on electronic composition in printing, Jon Haley, staff director of the Congressional Joint Committee on printing, put it this way:
-"compromises with legibility [...] had been made for the sake of pure speed in composition and dissemination of the end product [@technology_electronic_1967, 48].
+The Mag Card soon passed from use due to its limited storage capabilities and a capricious feeding mechanism.
+The card offered a measure of topographic similarity between page and stored signal.
+Yet, like all magnetic media it remained resistant to direct observation.
+Speaking at the 1967 symposium on electronic composition in printing, Jon Haley, staff director of the Congressional Joint Committee on printing, put it this way: "compromises with legibility [...] had been made for the sake of pure speed in composition and dissemination of the end product [@technology_electronic_1967, 48].
 The automation of type made the word faster.
 The magnetic storage made it lighter and more compact.
 It allowed for processing before commitment to a paper medium.
 But these gains were made at the cost of legibility.
 The move to magnetic and later solid state storage media would have tremendous social and political consequences for the republic of letters.
-Magnetic storage reduces the costs of copying, in a sense freeing the word from its more permanent material confines, creating the illusion of ephemerality.
-Yet, the material properties of magnetic tape itself prevent direct access.
-They separate readers into those able to effect the mixture of content and control that shapes the literary encounter and those who observe passively, at the shimmering surface of archival projection.
+Magnetic storage reduced the costs of copying, in a sense freeing the word from its more permanent material confines, creating the illusion of ephemerality.
+Yet, the material properties of magnetic tape itself continued to prevent direct access.
+They separated readers into those able to effect the mixture of content and control that shapes the literary encounter and those who observed passively, at the shimmering surface of archival projection.

 [^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy."

+[^ln2-magnet]: See for example @stefanita_magnetism_2012, 1-69 and
+@ohmori_memory_2015.

+[^ln2-loom]: These dates, as is usually the case with periodization, are somewhat arbitrary.
+I suggest 1725 as an inaugural date when the French textile worker Basile Bouchon used "drill paper" to automate industrial drawlooms [@koetsier_prehistory_2001, 593-595; @randell_history_2003].
+The inaugural honors could also go to the brothers Banū Mūsā, ninth-century automata inventors from Baghdad; to Jacques De Vaucanson, who delighted the public with his lifelike mechanisms in the mid eighteenth century [@riskin_defecating_2003]; or to Joseph Charles Marie Jacquard, who improved upon and popularized Bouchon's looms on an industrial scale around the same time.

+[^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.

+[^ln1-timefob]: The source for the cryptic phrase is likely
+@weller_early_1918, 21 and 30: "We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated,---'Now is the time for all good men to come to the aid of the party;' also the opening sentence of the Declaration of Independence [...] were repeated many times in order to test the speed of the machine."

 [^ln2-punch]: "Two means are available for preparing the functional tapes required for the operation of the interpolators.
 First, when the tabular